MayukhSobo/scaffold/README.md

 ```bash
 task build
 ```
-This creates a binary `build/debug/scaffold`.
+This creates a binary at `build/debug/scaffold-debug`.

 ### Production Release Builds